ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 priority level (lower number, higher priority) synchronous (divide-by-zero, illegal instruction)/asynchronous (timer expiration, peripheral interrupt), inactive (waiting to occur), pending (waiting for CPU to finish current instruction), active (being serviced), nested (priority prempted)

+Allow for efficient execution, rather than having to poll for an EOC flag say for an ADC

 Prempted means to temporarily interrupt with the intention of resuming Priority inversion is when a higher priority task is prempted by a lower priority task